 Class Action Lawsuit Filed Against Lime, Bird

-The class action was filed against Lime and Bird on behalf of a group of plaintiffs who allegedly suffered personal injury and/or property damage as a result of the companies’ negligence.
-The complaint includes not just scooter riders but also pedestrians who claim to have sustained extensive injuries including broken wrists, toes and fingers, torn ligaments, face lacerations, and “damaged” teeth.
+The class action was filed against Lime scooter manufacturer and Bird on behalf of a group of plaintiffs who allegedly suffered personal injury and/or property damage as a result of the Bird scooter companies’ negligence.
+The complaint includes not just the scooter rider but also pedestrians who claim to have sustained serious injuries including broken wrists, toes and fingers, torn ligaments, face lacerations, and “damaged” teeth.

-In addition to Bird and Lime being accused of “aiding and abetting assault,” the suit also notes that leaving the scooters on public sidewalks and streets is a “public nuisance” which violates the California Civil Code, and that the plaintiffs are representative of “scores (if not hundreds) of riders and pedestrians and members of the public [who] have suffered, are continuing to suffer and will to continue to suffer egregious and avoidable injuries and damage to their person and property.”
+In addition to Bird Scooter being accused of “aiding and abetting assault,” the suit also notes that leaving the e-scooters on public sidewalks and streets is a “public nuisance” which violates the California Civil Code, and that the plaintiffs are representative of “scores (if not hundreds) of riders and pedestrians and members of the public [who] have suffered, are continuing to suffer and will to continue to suffer egregious and avoidable injuries and damage to their person and property.”